 Lake Leake was constructed in 1883 to supply Campbell Town with a permanent water supply.
 The lake is fed from the Snowy River and feeds the Elizabeth River that runs to Campbell Town.

 Recreational Fishery Management

-Lake Leake is managed by the Inland Fisheries Service (IFS) as a Premium Trout Fishery.
+Lake Leake is managed by the Inland Fisheries Service.
 Brown trout populations are maintained through natural recruitment.
-The IFS regularly stocks Lake Leake with brook and rainbow trout to maintain the quality of the angling.
+The IFS regularly stocks Lake Leake with rainbow trout to maintain the quality of the angling.

 Angling Notes